Choosing the right books for JEE Mains and JEE Advanced 2018 will provide the correct direction to your JEE preparation.

 Here’s a list of books which teachers and academicians have vouched for over the years.
 What more can you expect in this article?
 Well, a list of books subjects wisely!
 And we have kept the content concise and comprehensive for your benefit.

-- Algebra: The most difficult for some and the favourite of many.
+- Algebra: The most difficult for some and the favorite of many.
 (The latter in my case.
-I still love the concepts of probability, combinatorics and complex numbers).
+I still love the concepts of probability, combinatorics, and complex numbers).
 First, complete your standard school textbook.
 After that, Hall and Knight is a brilliant book for clearing your concepts.
 Problems should be solved from Cengage.